elysia-lys/flutter_ecommerce_with_payment_api/README.md

 - not_started
 - delivering
 - Completed (this will automatically set when user click 'order receive' button)

+#### Andriod version
+Andriod version below 9, is not compatible, it may be because of the dart versions

+but the payment SSL certificate is now, hence it may also not work when it reach the payment part.
 ### For more info about flutter:
 - https://docs.flutter.dev/ flutter docs
 - https://docs.flutter.dev/get-started/codelab write your first app with flutter tutorial